Dyslexia –Frequently Asked

 Dyslexia is the

-commonest cause of learning difficulties for children and
+specific learning disorder for children and

 young people in schools and colleges.